Do you have a fight song? A go-to song for when life gets overwhelming and chaotic?

 Some of my biggest moments and breakthroughs these days happen on our treadmill.

-Although a sad replacement for beautiful hills and trails, the treadmill becomes a place for worship, thinking and praying.
+Although a sad replacement for beautiful hills and trails of America, the treadmill becomes a place for worship, thinking and praying.
 My headphones lead worship, direct prayer and often preach to my soul.
 In English… which is pretty important.

-I have not been running like I was in France but my running journey is not yet done.
-I still love to pound out a mile or two when I can whether it is 100 and humid or not.
+I have not been running like I would like to be but my running journey is not yet done.
+I still love to pound out a mile or two when I can whether it is 100 degrees and humid or not.

 Generally, as a place of worship for me, my playlist is full of inspirational Christian music with a good beat to keep me going… Mandisa, Natalie Grant, Blanca, TobyMac, For King and Country… I love them all.

 I’d recently heard a song on a facebook video by Rachel Platten called Fight Song.

 Now I know… I’m a little behind the times on this.
 If you know me, you know that my knowledge of most secular music is limited to about 10 pop songs from the 90s, a few country hits and the songs from Newsies or Little Mermaid.

 Truly, my personal music preferences don’t stray far from Christian radio and the newest worship album.

 But when I heard Fight Song play during a random facebook video, I thought, “This is a good running song.” and without much thought or even having heard the whole song, added it to my running playlist on youtube.